perry690/SAS-project/README.md

 #screening reports contain data you would like to verify with the study sites.
 Use common
 #sense when you screen the data.
 For example, you would like to verify with the site if
 #you see a subject from the site is taller than 100 inches.
 Your report should be easy to
 #read for people who do not know SAS, e.g. an RN in doctor’s office.
+(NOTE THAT THESE DATA ARE FOR THE ILLUSTRATION PURPOSE ONLY, NOT REAL DATA)

 ##Data Set Content: